JordanAdams/Notifly/README.md

 ##Planned Updates

+* Notification stacking.
 * Addition of a top notification.
 * Selection of which corner to show notification.
 * Option to slide the notification into view.
 * A click event callback.
-[Added but unreleased]
 * A destroy method.
 * Optional close button on hover.
-* Pause the delay when hovered over.
+* Pause delay when hovered over.
-* Option for colour scheme.
-* Option for width.
+* Constant notifications (no fadeout).

 ##Issues

 **Known Issues:**

-* None currently.
+* None yet.

-Please report any issues you have with this plugin to me.
+Please report any issues using github's issue system.

 ##Changelog

 * **1.0** - First release
 * **1.0.1** - [Bug Fix] Notifications didn't stick when scrolling.
+* **1.0.2** - Fresh new design